Algorithmic accountability: Controversies

-The rapid advancement of technology has introduced numerous innovations to society, including the development of autonomous vehicles.
-These vehicles rely on algorithms embedded within their systems to manage navigation and respond to various driving conditions.
-Autonomous systems are designed to collect data and evaluate their surroundings in real time, allowing them to make decisions that simulate the actions of a human driver.

-In their analysis, Camargo and Crespo address potential issues associated with the algorithms used in autonomous vehicles.
-They particularly emphasize the challenges related to decision-making during critical moments, highlighting the complexities and ethical considerations involved in programming such systems to ensure safety and fairness.

-The technological landscape is rapidly changing with the advent of very powerful computers and algorithms that are moving toward the impressive development of artificial intelligence.
-We have no doubt that artificial intelligence will revolutionize the provision of services and also industry.
-The problem is that ethical issues urgently need to be thought through and discussed.
-Or are we simply going to allow machines to judge us in court cases?
-Or that they decide who should live or die in accident situations that could be intervened by some technological equipment, such as autonomous cars?

 In TechCrunch website, Hemant Taneja wrote:

 Concern about “black box” algorithms that govern our lives has been spreading.
 New York University’s Information Law Institute hosted a conference on algorithmic accountability, noting: “Scholars, stakeholders, and policymakers question the adequacy of existing mechanisms governing algorithmic decision-making and grapple with new challenges presented by the rise of algorithmic power in terms of transparency, fairness, and equal treatment.”
 Yale Law School’s Information Society Project is studying this, too.
 “Algorithmic modeling may be biased or limited, and the uses of algorithms are still opaque in many critical sectors,” the group concluded.